Equality and Diversity Statement of Policy

 Wherever possible, efforts will be made to identify and remove unnecessary/unjustifiable barriers and provide appropriate facilities and conditions of service to meet the special needs of disadvantaged and/or underrepresented groups.

-Where necessary, employees will be able to check/correct their own record of these details.
+Where necessary, employees will be able to check/correct their own records of these details.
 Otherwise, access to this information will be strictly restricted.

 Such records will be analysed regularly, and appropriate follow-up action taken.